D4Mortal/PUBG-the-board-game-AI/README.md

 We also incorporate strict move ordering into our placing phase by aggressively pruning nodes outside of our defined ORDERMAP.
-This ORDERMAP is based on the idea of centre control discussed below.
+This ORDERMAP is based on the idea of centre control discussed above.

 Again considering our evaluation function it is worth justifying our piece-square tables defined in constants.py.
 Firstly it can be argued that the